eugenielai/eugenielai.github.io/posts/another_annotated_sop.md

 The role of SoP in grad applications: Touched on by [this Twitter thread](https://twitter.com/fadeladib/status/1353020079257038848?s=20), which could be specific to MIT EECS.

-My result: I applied to 8 programs and was fortunate to get in almost everywhere, with 5 offers (i.e., Berkeley, MIT, UBC, UMich, and UW) and 3 withdrawals (i.e., Columbia, NYU, and Maryland).
+My result: I applied to 8 programs and was fortunate to get in almost everywhere, with 5 offers (i.e., Berkeley, MIT, UBC, UMich, and UW) and 3 withdrawals (i.e., Columbia, Maryland, and NYU).

-A non-exhaustive list of caveats that may make the takeaways in this post not as applicable so readers’ discretion is advised:
+A non-exhaustive list of caveats that may make this post not as applicable so readers’ discretion is advised:
 * I applied during a pandemic, not sure how that affected my experience.
 * I only applied to programs in the US and Canada so the experience is subjective to the system here.
 * I’m in data systems so please question if the content is field-specific.